Interpreting Domesday

 Domesday often provides fascinating insights into local customs and laws giving us a rare picture of everyday life in late 11th century England.
 For example, in:

 Domesday Book is not a census and does not contain the names of everyone living in late 11th century England.
-Although Domesday contains many thousands of names it is probable that only two families can, with any certainty, trace their lineage back in the male line to an Anglo-Saxon forebear mentioned in Domesday.
+Although Domesday contains many thousands of names very few families can, with any certainty, trace their lineage back in the male line to an Anglo-Saxon forebear mentioned in Domesday.
 Anglo-Norman ancestors who held large estates and are often given surnames in Domesday are easier to trace.
-But even here the problem remains that between 1086 and 1154, the date of the first continuous series of public recordsglossary icon, there is a gap in the archives.
+But even here the problem remains that between 1086 and 1154, the date of the first continuous series of public recordsglossary icon, there is a significant gap in the archival record.
 For more information consult A.J.
 Camp, They Came with the Conqueror (Society of Genealogists, 1990).